for Veterans and the Public

 Once you have been diagnosed with HIV, you need to pay closer attention to your health than you did before.

 You can keep track of your immune system in two ways.
 First, have regular lab tests done.
 Lab tests can often show signs of illness before you have any noticeable symptoms.

 Second, listen to what your body is telling you, and be on the alert for signs that something isn't right.
 Note any change in your health--good or bad.
 And don't be afraid to call a doctor.

 Have regular lab tests

-Your doctor will use laboratory tests to check your health.
+Your medical provider will use laboratory tests to check your health.
 Some of these tests will be done soon after you learn you are HIV positive.